 What this whole drama has proved is that inspite of legal or legalistic justifications, Craigslist is still vulnerable to being found guilty in the court of public opinion.
 Playing Mr. Nice Guy comes at a big price.

 In The Beginning Craig Newmark Created …..
 Things were much simpler when Craig started his little website in 1995.
 The community then was a rag-tag collectivity of San Francisco friends, acquaintances and fellow geeks that he cobbled into a social network through a humble e-mail list.
-The list advertised local events, shindigs and various forms of entertainment.
+The list advertised local events, shindigs and various forms of entertainment for overworked and under-entertained techies who needed a social lifeline.
 That was long before the e-mail list morphed into a burgeoning website plugging anything from computers to companionship.
 And that was about a decade and half before a med student named Philip Markoff would instantly be dubbed the Craigslist Killer, for allegedly killing an escort he found through the Boston metro Craigslist.
-The name stuck like crazy glue while a coterie of lawmen from Massachussetts to South Carolina started circling the San Francisco upstart like famished great whites.
+The name stuck like crazy glue while a coterie of lawmen from Massachusetts to South Carolina started circling the San Francisco upstart like famished sharks.

 Craigslist’s response to the crisis was as slow and shoddy as George Bush’s reaction to Hurricane Katrina.
-Someone at H.Q. should have sounded the alarm as to the seriousness of socio-legal as well as P.R. backlash in the wake of the Boston killing.
-Fairly or unfairly, the fall-out from the Julissa Brisman death is gonna follow the San Francisco company’s for a long time.
+Someone at H.Q. should have sounded the ship alarm concerning the potential seriousness of socio-legal-cum-P.R. backlash in the wake of the Boston killing.
+Fairly or unfairly, the fall-out from the Julissa Brisman death is gonna follow the San Francisco company’s for a long, long time.

 Vignettes in progress: